Binary Constraint Satisfaction Problems Defined by Excluded Topological Minors: Forbidding patterns

-Similarly, Figure~\ref{fig:sp}(c) is topological-minor tractable, since Figure~\ref{fig:sp}(c) occurs as a topological minor in Figure~\ref{fig:sp}(d).
-However, Figure~\ref{fig:sp}(c) is sub-pattern $\NP$-complete, since it cannot occur as a sub-pattern of any instance, so for this pattern P, \ForbSP{P} contains all possible CSP instances. \end{example}
+The converse of Lemma~\ref{lem:sp} does not hold: there exist patterns that are topological-minor tractable but sub-pattern NP-complete, as the following example demonstrates.
+More significant examples will be discussed in Section~\ref{sec:scheme}. \begin{example} Figure~\ref{fig:sp}(c) is sub-pattern $\NP$-complete, since it cannot occur as a sub-pattern of any instance, so for this pattern P, \ForbSP{P} contains all possible CSP instances.
+However, by Lemma~\ref{lem:trans}, Figure~\ref{fig:sp}(c) is topological-minor tractable, since it occurs as a topological minor in Figure~\ref{fig:sp}(d), and it was shown in Example~\ref{ex:figSPisTMtractable} that Figure~\ref{fig:sp}(d) is topological-minor tractable. \end{example}

-The topological-minor tractability of the pattern in Figure~\ref{fig:sp}(c) has a simple corollary. \begin{corollary} All 2-part patterns are topological-minor tractable. \end{corollary} \begin{proof} Let $P$ be an arbitrary 2-part pattern with parts $U$ and $V$ and let $Q$ be the pattern in Figure~\ref{fig:sp}(c).
-The function which maps all of $U$ to one point of $Q$ and all of $V$ to the other point of $Q$ is necessarily a homomorphism from $P$ to $Q$ that preserves parts, since $Q$ has both a positive and a negative edge between these points, so $P \stackrel{SP}{\rightarrow} Q$ and hence $P \stackrel{TM}{\rightarrow} Q$.